Zhonghao He

 Research

 You may read my published work on Google Scholar.
+My ongoing and past projects are more updated in the CV page of this site.

 My current “Hamming Problems” (the most important problems I can work on) are: